MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-quickbooks-online-data-migration.md

 An important part of the migration process is to specify the accounts to migrate transactions to.
 It's a good idea to plan this mapping before you migrate data.
 For example, the accounts where you post transactions for:

 * The sale of items or services to customers.
-* The purchase of items or services from suppliers.
+* The purchase of items or services from vendors.
 * Adjustments in the general ledger.

 [!INCLUDE[prod_short](includes/prod_short.md)] requires that general ledger accounts have account numbers assigned to them.
 Make sure that account numbers are assigned to your accounts in QuickBooks Online.